 "Always ask what product is being used and in what amount"

-So a few pieces of advice from Dr Kate, if you find yourself tempted with a deal from a medispa or a clinic for wrinkle relaxers or dermal fillers just ask yourself two questions:
+So a few pieces of advice, if you find yourself tempted with a deal from a medispa or a clinic for wrinkle relaxers or dermal fillers just ask yourself two questions:

 1. Is there a doctor on the premises.
 A doctor needs to prescribe the treatment however this does not mean they are present during your consultation.
 If there is no doctor on site I would see this as a HUGE red flag.
 These are medical procedures and although complications are rare, I would not feel comfortable knowing there is not a doctor nearby.